BUS110 Accounting - Financial Reporting and Analysis

 BUS101 The Firm - Elements of Business, or similar topic that provides basic knowledge in business economics topics.

-Basic understanding of business administration
+Basic business understanding.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)